AKAD0/FFM_XOR/README.md

 5. Results

 # 1. Describtion
 Neural Network of FFM architecture to solve XOR problem.
-This is a hello-world project to practise mathematical apparatus behind deep learning.
+This is a hello-world project to practice mathematical apparatus behind deep learning.

 # 2. Problem
 XOR function via FFM architechture with no use of frameworks.